jamesrharwood/srqr/items/units_of_study.md

 ## Why readers need this information

 This helps readers know whose experiences and perspective are and are not included.

-## Note 1

-**Relevant characteristics**

-For participants, characteristics might include age, race, ethnicity, gender, profession, institution, year of training, or relationship to the researcher and/or other participants in the study.
-For documents, this might include the source, intended audience, date, or type of document.

-For events, this might include the location, date(s), length, characteristics of attendees or participants in the event, or mood or emotional climate.

 <!-- #TODO: ## Why this information is important -->